 GroupNorm

-After several tries, I have found out that GroupNorm works surprisingly well on detection models.
-Just turn on the GroupNorm of FPN and I can get an improvement with a large margin.
-Going further, I want to replace BatchNorm of the backbone with GroupNorm and see how I can utilize this layer in other networks.
+After several experiments, I discovered that GroupNorm works surprisingly well on detection models.
+Simply enabling GroupNorm in FPN yielded a significant improvement.
+Inspired by this, I wanted to replace BatchNorm in the backbone with GroupNorm and explore how this layer might benefit other networks.

 Paper: overview and comments